content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/javascript/JS-closures.md

 //The counter should now be 3.
 But it is 0

 -   It did not work because it display the global counter instead of the local counter.

-1.  **We can remove the global counter and access the local counter by letting the function return it:**
+**3.We can remove the global counter and access the local counter by letting the function return it:**

 **Example-3**